erthalion/erthalion.github.io/_posts/2020-11-03-evolution-of-btree-index-am.md

 address many kinds of workloads with reasonable efficiency, it's not designed with only one target in mind.
 How is that possible?
-It's thoroughly explained in "Modern B-tree techniques", particularly in "B-tree versus Hash Indexes" section, so I'll just formulate a summary.
+It's thoroughly explained in "Modern B-tree techniques", particularly in "B-tree versus Hash Indexes" section, so I'll just formulate the summary.

-For one, B-tree can effectively exploit memory hierarchy, because as you can see it's extremely wide, so that if an index is "warm" all branches nodes most likely will be present in the buffer pool or could be fetched into the buffer pool as preparation.
+For one, B-tree can effectively exploit memory hierarchy, because as you can see it's extremely wide, and if an index is "warm" it means most likely all branches nodes will be present in the buffer pool or could be fetched into the buffer pool while preparing the query.
 For leaf pages an efficient eviction policy could be deployed as well to address non-uniform workload.
-In general space management in B-tree is rather straightforward and an index can grow or shrink smoothly, whereas graceful grow or shrinking e.g. hash indexes is an issue.
+In general space management in B-tree is rather straightforward and an index can grow or shrink smoothly, whereas graceful grow or shrinking e.g. hash indexes is not fully solved yet.

 Another property of B-tree that helps to address different workloads is its ability to support different form of queries (search with a prefix of the index